f20/power-models/README.md

 systems.
 For Windows systems, Strawberry Perl (strawberryperl.com) usually works.

-There is no support for running Perl on iOS (iPhone/iPad), Android, Chrome OS or Windows Mobile, but spreadsheet models created by a server such as dcmf.co.uk/models can be used on these devices.

 To check whether you have a suitable version of Perl, try this at the Terminal or command line: